IBM/dbb-git-migration-modeler/docs/02-Setup.md

 # Setting up the DBB Git Migration Modeler utility

+It is assumed that IBM Dependency Based Build (DBB) and a Git client are already installed on the z/OS LPAR and configured to be used by the user that runs the migration process.

 Install the DBB Git Migration Modeler by cloning [this repository](https://github.com/IBM/dbb-git-migration-modeler) to z/OS Unix System Services.

 ## Pre-requisites when using a Db2-based MetadataStore with DBB